-This new award celebrates a group of councillors who have worked effectively together; we are looking for teams who have undertaken a new project, implemented a new process or better scrutinised council proceedings.
-Broadly, nominated teams could include committees, cabinets, councillors working under NOC administrations or other cross-party groups, residential and councillor collaborations, contingents comprised of councillors and external partners such as local businesses and NGOs, or other similar groups.
+This new award celebrates a group of councillors who have worked effectively together; we are looking for teams who have undertaken a new project, implemented a new process or better-scrutinised council proceedings.
+Broadly, nominated teams could include committees, cabinets, councillors working under NOC administrations or other cross-party groups, residential and councillor collaborations, contingents comprised of councillors and external partners such as LEPs, local businesses and NGOs, or other similar groups.
 The examples given should be innovative, transformative, cost-effective and community-driven.

 Self-nominations are accepted in this category.

 The team who wins this category will demonstrate that it has: